 The firm was a pioneer in promoting gender diversity and inclusion.
 Schnader was one of the first major law firms in Philadelphia to hire a woman attorney, Josephine Klein, in 1954.
-In 1969, Margaret M. Powers became the first woman to be elected partner at the firm.
-Since that time, women regularly have been elected partner, and have been appointed or elected to key leadership roles in the firm.
-Marilyn Z. Kutler was elected as the first woman member of the firm’s Executive Committee.
+In 1970, Brenda Kinney became the first woman to be elected partner at the firm.
+Since that time, women have been appointed or elected to key leadership roles in the firm.
+In the 1990s, Marilyn Z. Kutler was elected as the first woman member of the firm’s Executive Committee.
 Diana S. Donaldson served as the firm’s managing partner from 2002 to 2009.
 Christine Carty served as managing partner of the firm’s New York office from 1995-1998 and 2003-2016 and also served as a member of the Executive Committee.
 Theresa E. Loscalzo serves as the firm’s co-managing partner and is a member of the Executive Committee.
 Lisa Rodriguez serves as the managing partner of the firm’s New Jersey office and as the firm’s ombudsperson.
 In addition, many of our practice groups are chaired by women.

-Today, the firm remains steadfast in its commitment to diversity and at every opportunity, our attorneys speak out against the ills of racial injustice.
+Today, the firm remains steadfast in its commitment to diversity.
 To read more, please click here for Judge Timothy Lewis’ 2015 Higginbotham lecture and here for Judge Lewis’ 2017 speech, “It’s In Our Hands.”
 In both lectures, Judge Lewis implored the bar to do more, whether to address racial inequities or to shift the national dialogue away from the language of division.